Aloe africana, Aloe barbadensis, Aloe ferox, Aloe perryi, Aloe spicata, Aloe vera.

 People with diabetes who take medicines to lower their blood sugar should not use oral aloe vera.
 Doing so can lower your blood sugar too much.

 You should not swallow aloe when you have stomach pain, nausea, or vomiting.
 This is because it’s a laxative.
 Using it could make your symptoms worse.
-You also shouldn’t use it if you have chronic intestinal problems.
-These can include Crohn's disease, ulcerative colitis, sprue, or irritable bowel syndrome.

 If you’re pregnant or breastfeeding, talk to your healthcare provider before using aloe or any other herbs.